Pondfreaks: Making style

 Initial stages almost every shortfilm from Pondfreaks Entertainment has been shot on a Sony handycam.
 Later it has been upgraded with 3CCD MiniDV camcorder.
 F&I is the first short film from Pondfreaks Entertainment to be shot on Canon EOS 7D.
 Pondfreaks is the first shortfilm studio in India to try underwater shots (in Invisible fish) with Canon EOS 7D.

-Technically, short films like Coin, Infinity, Bewars and Invisible fish have awe-inspiring cinematography, shot compositions and Digital Intermediate.
-Their technicalities in sound design and editing reflect the ingenious film-making they have developed through years.